- SWCD Assistance

-The Texas State Soil and Water Conservation Board (TSSWCB) is a member of Texas' Coastal Coordination Council, which administers the Texas Coastal Nonpoint Source Pollution Control Program.
+The Texas State Soil and Water Conservation Board (TSSWCB) is a member of Texas' Coastal Coordination Advisory Committee, which administers the Texas Coastal Nonpoint Source Pollution Control Program.
 The TSSWCB manages the agricultural and silvicultural portions of this program.

 Overview of the Program

 The Texas Coastal Management Program was approved by the National Oceanic and Atmospheric Administration (NOAA) on January 10, 1997.
 The Texas Coastal Management Program is administered by the Texas Coastal Coordination Council and staff of the Texas General Land Office.

 Section 6217 of the Coastal Zone Act Reauthorization Amendments requires each state with an approved Coastal Management Program to develop a federally approvable program to control coastal nonpoint source (NPS) pollution.
 The program must be submitted within 30 months of Coastal Management Program approval.

 As a result, the Texas Coastal Nonpoint Source Pollution Control Program (PDF, 5.66 MB) was submitted in December 1998 by the Coastal Coordination Council.
 The Coastal Management Program recognizes the TSSWCB and the Texas Commission on Environmental Quality (TCEQ) as holding primary responsibility over the development and implementation of the NPS program.
 Other supporting agencies involved include the Texas General Land Office, Texas Parks and Wildlife Department, Texas Department of Transportation, and the Railroad Commission of Texas.